lsst/LDM-135/index.rst

 Implementation
 ~~~~~~~~~~~~~~

-The implementation of shared scans in Qserv is two parts.
+The implementation of shared scans in Qserv is in two parts.
 The first
 part is a basic classification of incoming queries as scanning queries
 or non-scanning queries.
 A query is considered to scan a table
 if it depends on non-indexed column values and involves more than *k*